Yue0105Qiu/unemployment-insurance/index.md

 ## Insurance company side

-Combing the A-kassa and the union, you are entitled to get the 80% of your original salary, for a maximum of 150 days.
+Combining the A-kassa and the union, you are entitled to get the 80% of your original salary, for a maximum of 150 days.

 Then if you buy *Income insurance Voluntary supplement* in your insurance company, the benefits of compensation of 80% of your original salary can be extended to 300 days.